esspindola/main-clean/docs/CONNECTION_GUIDE.md

-# FrontPOSw - Connection Guide v2.0
+# ZatoBox - Connection Guide v2.0

 ## 📋 Quick Start Guide

-This guide will help you set up and run the FrontPOSw application locally.
+This guide will help you set up and run the ZatoBox application locally.

 ---